Menu Close

 As mentioned before, the objective is to compensate the saddle to work with the fret board – not with the uncompensated open string.
 The way to do it is to compare the note at the 2nd fret to the octave at the 14th.
 See Measuring the Intonation Difference Between Two notes.

 Unless you are a professional with a proper setup, hold the instrument in playing position when making the pitch measurements, in order to insure that the neck is not stressed, and that you are fretting with your normal force.
+When adjusting tuning, don’t pull down on the peg!

-Note: Unless the curve looks really good, I advise not testing at a fret above where the neck joins the body, because the fret board may deviate from the curve of the neck.
+Note: Unless the curve looks really good, I advise not testing at a fret above where the neck joins the body, because the fret board may deviate from the normal curve of the neck.
 Therefore, a guitar with 12 frets to the body probably should be tested comparing fret 2 to fret 12.
 It doesn’t need to be an octave – just adjust until the notes are in tune with each other.
 For the same reason, the action measurement would be best at the 12th fret.

 Return to top